 Welplan Pensions (the Scheme) is a defined contribution occupational pension scheme, established under a trust by the Funder, Welplan Ltd., which is part of the BESA Group.

-The Scheme is governed by an Independent Trustee Board, and is administered by Welplan Ltd.
+The Scheme is governed by a Trustee Board, and is administered by Welplan Ltd.

 Pension Investments are held separately by Legal & General Investment Management Ltd (LGIM) and HSBC (for the Islamic Index Fund only).